thatobabusi/digitalgarden_thato_athena/README.md

-# DigitalGarden Project Atlas
+# DigitalGarden Project Athena

 A demo project showing my Laravel skills.
-This initially started off as a learning process of the new Laravel 6 standards, then Laravel 7.6 came out and I just had to get on to that ASAP.
+This initially started off as a learning process of the new Laravel 6 standards, then Laravel 7.9.2 came out and I just had to get on to that ASAP.
 Although they say its not the LTS, it's a good start.
 The migration from 6-7 showed me a lot...